xapian/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

 I would like to mention couple of projects(academic), which highlight the necessary background and experience.

 1.In-Memory Database System(c++/13kLoC): I implemented the following  database system components.

 - Indexing techniques : Hash table, B+ Tree.
 - data layout : row store, column store.
 - Compression Techniques: RLE, Dictionary compression.

 With this project, I had hands-on experience with building system.
 The project used latest c++ features(c++14, c++17), helped me get hands-on with them.

 2.Yet Another File System(c++/7kLoC): I implemented a multi-server file system.

-    - Lock server implementation.
 - File system with operations - mkdir, read, write, remove
-    - Caching lock server, extent(data) server.
+- implement lock server, extent(data) server and support caching.

 I used low level system apis(like system calls), fuse library and RPC library.